Fall Activities for Little Learners

-Fall is always exciting in my classroom.
-Students are excited and interested in all the changes that are occurring outside (not to mention that Halloween just around the corner).
-We learn about what students are interested in and right now it is fall.
-I wanted to share with you some of my students’ favorite fall themed activities!
+Fall is always exciting in my classroom!
+Students are excited and interested in all the changes that are occurring outside (not to mention that Halloween is just around the corner).
+The fall season is the perfect time to practice fine motor skills, fall crafts, and problem-solving skills with young children.
+Plus, pumpkin spice and everything nice!
+I want to share with you some of my students’ favorite fall activities.

-A fall salt writing tray is a hands on way to practice letters, numbers, and shapes.
-It’s super simple to set up too.
-I just grabbed some salt, dyed it orange, let it dry, and put them on a tray.
+Fall Writing Tray!
+A fall salt writing tray is a hands-on way to practice letters, numbers, and shapes.
+It’s super simple to set up, too.
+I just grabbed some salt, dyed it orange, let it dry, and put it on a tray.
 You can also use colored sand in your writing tray too.
-Students pick a leaf letter, write it in the tray, and shake to erase it.
+Students pick a leaf letter, write it in the tray, and shake it to erase it.

 You can find the trays HERE.
 A lacing set came in these beautiful wooden trays.

-My fall writing center has colorful fall themed paper, fall vocabulary cards, fall dot it markers, and fall stickers.
+Fall Writing Center!
+My fall writing center has colorful fall-themed paper, fall vocabulary cards, fall dot-it markers, and fall stickers.
 The vocabulary cards spark their memories and get kids talking, writing, and drawing about fall.

-Fall number line up combines number identification, counting, matching, and one to one correspondence all into one activity.
+Fall Cover Up!
+Fall number lineup combines number identification, counting, matching, and one-to-one correspondence all into one activity.
 First, students made a number line with the Fall Number Cards.
-Then they counted out and matched various math and fall manipulatives with the number.
+Then, they counted out and matched various math and fall manipulatives with the number.

 We used real pumpkin seeds as counters to play Fall Cover Up.
 I put out boards with one ten frame for my younger students and boards with two ten frames for my older students.